-- proceeds of sale

-- less any amount you paid for the shares.
+- Proceeds of sale - less any amount you paid for the shares.

-- proceeds of sale

-- less any amount you paid for the

 The CGT provisions will not be applicable if you sell your shares within 30 days of when the Restriction Period expires.

 If you sell your shares 30 days or more after the Restriction Period expires your Capital Gain will be: